billyohgren/CoreDataStack/README.md

 # CoreDataStack
-My take on martiancraft's Core Data Stack in Swift
+This is my attempt to make Martiancraft's Core Data Stack described in this blog post http://martiancraft.com/blog/2015/03/core-data-stack/ in Swift.

+Disclaimer: I made this in about 20 minutes, and It's anything but heavily tested :)